DigitalYD/Spiderverse/src/pi-setup/Instructions.md

     laggy.
 So with the server you have eminlated the issue of a Graphical User Interface (GUI).
 Before anything you would have to get the
     PI 4 connected to the internet with the instructions in the |network| folder.
 This way you would want to install a VS Code Server that is using a localhost server.
 This would be in the |Server| folder.

+Overall:

+1. Get the Pi connected to the Internet
+2. Install the ROS2 Humble Hawksbill
+3. Install the camera software (Intel Realsense d435i)
+    a. test by "realsense-viewer"